 Staub is hands down my all time favorite cookware.
 Their pots, skillets, and dishware are honestly the best.
 I know you guys will LOVE this Staub Cast Iron 4 Quart Cocotte.
 It’s the pot I use most in the kitchen!!
 Love it!

 I was laying in bed the other night finishing up some work, I think it was like 11:45 pm and I was so ready for bed, but me being me, I just couldn’t go to sleep without a little something fun.
 At least for a few minutes of a Christmas movie was a must.
-I told myself I would only watch ten minutes, but of course I picked one of those sappy, tear filled Hallmark Christmas movies (you can watch it on Netflix if you are interested).
+I told myself I would only watch ten minutes, but of course, I picked one of those sappy, tear-filled Hallmark Christmas movies.
 A huh, you know what I’m talking about.

 Sorry if that all totally sounds like an ad, BUT it’s Christmas, and it’s a time for giving, not just receiving… of course that’s fun too!

-To enter the Staub GIVEAWAY: tell me what is on you bucket list of things you MUST do before Christmas?
+To enter the Staub GIVEAWAY: tell me what is on your bucket list of things you MUST do before Christmas?
 Do you want to go ice skating?
 Bake pounds of Christmas Cookies?
-Decorate Gingerbread houses?!?
-Make Christmas Potpourri for gifting?!?
+Decorate Gingerbread houses?
+Make Homemade Holiday Potpourri for gifting?

 Leave your answer in the comments and I will pick THREE winners one week from today!!
 Oh, and if you do decide to give to St. Jude’s, please email me or let me know in the comments.
 I will send you a big internet hug! 🙂

 Nutritional information is only an estimate.
 The accuracy of the nutritional information for any recipe on this site is not guaranteed.

 View Recipe Comments